ibm-cloud-docs/EventStreams/eventstreams068.md

 For information about compliance on each of the {{site.data.keyword.messagehub}} plans, see [What's supported by the Lite, Standard, Enterprise, and Classic plans](/docs/services/EventStreams?topic=eventstreams-plan_choose#what-s-supported-by-the-lite-standard-enterprise-and-classic-plans).

+## Data isolation model
+{: #data_isolation}

+### Enterprise Plan
+The Enterprise plan provides a Tenant specific Service with Private endpoint in IBM Service domain.

+The Enterprise plan creates a single tenant instance on a Dedicated kubernetes cluster on Shared Hardware (VSI isolation).

+The Enterprise Plan default is public endpoints but will also support private endpoints for further network isolation on request.

+The Enterprise Plan creates single tenant IKS Block storage for each new instance.

+### Standard Plan
+The Standard plan provides a Public Service with Public endpoints.

+The Standard plan provides creates a tenant instance on a Shared Kubernetes cluster on Shared Hardware (VSI isolation).

+The Standard Plan provides public endpoints only.

+The Standard Plan uses Shared IKS Block storage and achieves tenant isolation through separation of files and access controls.